 Signs, Symptoms, & Characteristics of ASD

 ASD can be noticed in infants as early as 8-10 months.
-At-risk infants may exhibit symptoms such as not recognizing their name when called, delayed ‘talking’ or babbling, and not showing interest in people.
-The symptoms of ASD are likely to become more pronounced as a child gets older.
-Some symptoms may not be noticeable until a child is at least 2 years old.
+At-risk infants may exhibit characteristics such as not recognizing their name when called, delayed ‘talking’ or babbling, and not showing interest in people.
+The characteristics of ASD are likely to become more pronounced as a child gets older.
+Some characteristics may not be noticeable until a child is at least 2 years old.

-While some children who do not have ASD may also experience these symptoms, many are common to an autism diagnosis.
+While some children who do not have ASD may also experience these characteristics, many are common to an autism diagnosis.

 - Avoiding eye contact

 - Difficulty playing with peers